PARIS | d.s. travel guide

 holybelly (republique): if anyone is craving pancakes and willing to stand in a line for them

-breizh cafe: known for their crepes, there are a few locations and all are great!
+breizh cafe: known for their crepes, there are a few locations and all are solid!

-clamato (bastille): the seafood sister restaurant of septime, a really great place to get fresh seafood prepared neo french style - arrive early!
+clamato (bastille): the seafood sister restaurant of septime, my favorite place to get fresh seafood prepared neo french style - arrive early!

 le verre volé (canal saint martin): known for their natural wine selection, but their seafood, esp the fried baby shrimp is also amazing. make reservations!